-On July 23, 2007, the Company purchased from Almaden certain properties in Yukon and one property in Mexico (Erika) and Almaden has a 2% NSR royalty on future production from these mineral claims:
+On July 23, 2007, the Company purchased from Almaden these properties in Yukon and Almaden has a 2% NSR royalty on future production from these mineral claims:

 - Goz Creek located 180 kilometers north east of Mayo, Yukon. - MOR located 35 kilometers east of Teslin, Yukon and is 1.5 kilometers north of the paved Alaska Highway. - Tim located 72 kilometers west of Watson Lake, Yukon and 12 kilometers northeast of the Silvertip/Midway deposit.